coveo/source.coveo.com/_posts/2021-02-15-how-to-to-leverage-search-pages-api.md

 ![Sitecore Hosted Search page component]({{ site.baseurl }}/images/2021-02-15-leverage-hosted-search-pages/SitecoreHostedSearchPage.png)

-For more details on how to implement this solution, have a look at this great article from Hugo Santos.
-[Coveo for Sitecore – Cloud Hosted Search Page, The Fastest Way of Creating a Sitecore Search Interface Ever](https://hls-consulting.com/2020/06/24/coveo-for-sitecore-cloud-hosted-search-page-the-fastest-way-of-creating-a-sitecore-search-interface-ever/)
+For more details on how to implement this solution, have a look at this great article from Hugo Santos: [Coveo for Sitecore – Cloud Hosted Search Page, The Fastest Way of Creating a Sitecore Search Interface Ever](https://hls-consulting.com/2020/06/24/coveo-for-sitecore-cloud-hosted-search-page-the-fastest-way-of-creating-a-sitecore-search-interface-ever/).

 ## VueJS use case